October 28, 2019

 - A Project Idea.
 A project idea or application domain that you care about, one that emphasizes human-AI collaboration.
 If you are accepted to CrowdCamp, you will still be able to modify your initial idea.
 The more specificity you can provide for your idea or application domain, the better we can do to match you to a research group at CrowdCamp.

 - Your Research Interests: We are looking for a diverse group of people that will develop amazing projects during CrowdCamp and will therefore ask you to indicate your research interests whether they be in HCI, in AI, or in both fields.

 - Your Ideal CrowdCamp Partner: We want to make sure you get an awesome partner / team for your CrowdCamp adventure.
 Depending on your project and research interests, we’d love to know if you’re looking for partner(s) with AI or HCI expertise, or someone who is an expert in both.
 Ideally, we would like to have HCI and AI people working together as a team.

 - Your Contact Information: Name and e-mail.

 Once we have our final group of participants, we will ask you to vote on research ideas and application domains of interest and form teams prior to the day of the workshop.
 The workshop day will focus on developing a research project (whether that’s a study design, an idea for a new algorithm, a system architecture, or something else entirely) within your interdisciplinary HCI-AI teams.
 Each team will also have the opportunity to get feedback on their research project from a group of experts (in both HCI and AI methodologies).
 Our goal is to foster interdisciplinary collaborations and enable this for your particular domain of interest and research ideas.
-More specifically, the tentative schedule for CrowdCamp day is as follows (exact times will be updated soon):

 We look forward to seeing you in Skamania!